ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

 2. **Time Window**
    Set a Time Window value to limit the search by.
-   Restricting the search to the set time window prevents RavenDB from conducting unnecessarily long searches and revertion to revisions that are too old.
+   Restricting the search to the set time window prevents RavenDB from conducting unnecessarily long searches and reversion to revisions that are too old.
     * To revert each document to its state at the specified point in time, RavenDB goes through the document's revisions in the revisions storage,